Centre for Urban Ecology and Climate Adaptation (ZSK)

 - What role can different tree species provide for urban climate in the future?
 Can urban trees of other climate regions of the earth be integrated in the cityscape and do those tree species provide similar ecosystem services?

 - Do tree species of other climate regions provide similar habitats than native tree species for the arboral fauna?

 - How can people be sensitized for the topics modern city planning, climate adaptation and ecosystem services?

 Mitigation and Urban Green Infrastructure

 Climate protection with the help of green infrastructure: How can climate change be countered and the resilience of Bavarian cities in terms of climate change be improved?
-This is explored through case studies in city quarters and consideration of the interaction of ecosystem services, energy savings of building and neighborhood levels as well as renewable energies.
+This is explored through case studies in city quarters and consideration of the interaction of ecosystem services, energy savings at the building and neighborhood level as well as renewable energies.

 Application of the Animal-Aided Design Method

 The function of cities as a retreat of many animal species is becoming even more important due to climate change.
-Animal-Aided Design is concerned with the creation of suitable retreats for species in the context of climate change-oriented planning.
-This is investigated by using practical examples.
+Animal-Aided Design deals with the creation of suitable retreats for species in the context of climate change-oriented planning.
+This is investigated using practical examples.

 City Trees II - City Trees under Climate Change